osate/osate2/examples/org.osate.examples/examples/resource-budget/doc/markdown/README.md

 Start by instantiating both:

-- System Impl MySystem.Tier0 &nbsp; -- includes weight and power
+- System Impl MySystem.Tier0 -- includes weight and power
-- System Impl MySystem.Tier2 &nbsp; -- adds processor and bus
+- System Impl MySystem.Tier2 -- adds processor and bus

 Do this by right clicking on the appropriate system implementation in the Outline view and selecting "instantiate".
 If it doesn't already exist an "instances" folder will be created in the project with the two instances ending in .aaxl2.